StephanGocht/stephangocht.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi!
-I am a PhD student at Lund University.
+I graduated with a PhD in computer science at Lund University in 2022.
+Since then I am trying my luck with starting my own research heavy AI company.

-# Research Interest
+# Interest

-* SAT solving
+Broadly speaking, my interest covers a wide range of topics in AI, especially

+* neuronal networks for CGI and image generation,
-* integer linear programming
+* SAT solving and integer linear programming,
-* proof complexity,
-* automated proof generation and verification
+* automated proof generation and verification,
-* automated planning
+* automated planning, and
 * software analysis and verification.

 # Publications